phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 ## Overview

-This document is a quicksart guide for adding Interactive Description to the Preferences dialog in PhET simulations.
+This document is a quickstart guide for adding Interactive Description to the Preferences dialog in PhET simulations.

 Please see the alternative-input-quickstart-guide.md first.
 This guide assumes you are familiar with that and have enabled Interactive Description in your package.json.